 On July 2, 2009, about one year after the release of Gay Bombay, the Delhi High Court in a landmark judgment, decriminalized homosexuality in India by ‘reading down’ the controversial section 377 of the Indian Penal Code.
 The judgment drew the attention of the national as well as international press, and I commented quite prolifically on the same in the media at that time, through my own writing, as well as in articles written by others.
 Here are some of these articles:

 On December 11, 2013, India’s Supreme Court, in a surprising verdict, revoked the Delhi High judgement, thereby effectively re-criminalizing homosexuality in India.
 The Indian government sought a review petition to this judgement, which the Supreme Court subsequently refused.
 I have been an active participant in conversations around this decision, in print, on television as well as in live events across the country.
-Then, on April 15, 2014, India’s Supreme Court passed a positive judgement recognizing transgender rights in the country, recognising transgender as a “third gender”.
+Then, on April 15, 2014, India’s Supreme Court passed a positive judgement recognising transgender as a “third gender”.

-When I finished writing my book, I thought that the project was complete.
-I now realize that its completion and publication were only the first steps of a long journey of articulation – a journey that still continues in multiple ways, such as, for instance, my participation in Project Bolo – India’s first LBGT oral history video archive, in creating conversations around LGBT issues at my current workplace, Godrej, by giving INK talks on India’s LGBT struggle, conducting conversations with LGBT legend Sir Ian Mckellen, shooting for Viceland’s Gaycation India with Hollywood actors Ellen Page and Ian Daniel, writing editorials for India Today magazine on creating a more inclusive plural India, and in arguing at forums like the World Economic Forum India Summit, alongside government ministers and other corporate representatives on the importance of LGBT diversity for our country.
+When I finished writing Gay Bombay, I thought that the project was complete.
+I now realize that its completion and publication were only the first steps of a long journey of articulation – a journey that still continues in multiple ways, such as, for instance, the book’s revised edition and my second book Queeristan, my participation in Project Bolo – India’s first LBGT oral history video archive, in creating conversations around LGBT issues at my current workplace, Godrej, by giving INK talks on India’s LGBT struggle, conducting conversations with LGBT legend Sir Ian Mckellen, shooting for Viceland’s Gaycation India with Hollywood actors Ellen Page and Ian Daniel, writing editorials for India Today magazine on creating a more inclusive plural India or in Mint wishing for more trans employment, and in arguing at forums like the World Economic Forum India Summit, alongside government ministers and other corporate representatives on the importance of LGBT diversity for our country.